bryan-pakulski/stable-ui/ReadMe.md

 - `stable-ui`: SD V1 & V2 support for image/text generation scripts, runs the sd generation ZMQ server within docker, critical component and should not be removed

+## Optimisations

+In order to speed up inference time and use resources more effeciently the following optimisations are in place:

+### Always enabled / CPU inference

+- jemalloc memory allocation library is used inside the docker image for more efficient memory allocation (https://github.com/jemalloc/jemalloc)
+- numactl is installed to ensure that inference is pinned across all available CPU cores (https://linux.die.net/man/8/numactl)

+### Full Precision

+### Autocast Precision

+### Medium Precision

+### Low Precision

 ## Controls

 - Middle mouse button to move the main window canvas